o92design/raylib_svea/DEVELOPMENT_PLAN.md

 3. **Workflow Steps**:
     - **Backlog**: Add new issues to the Backlog phase.
     - **In Progress**: Move issues to In Progress when work begins.
-Commit code changes to a new branch and reference the issue number in commit messages.
+Create a new branch for the issue using the naming convention `issue_number_issue_title` (e.g., `1_project_structure`).
+Commit code changes to this branch and reference the issue number in commit messages.
     - **In Review**: When a feature is complete, submit a pull request and move the issue to In Review.
 The pull request should be reviewed by another team member.
     - **Done**: Once the pull request is approved and merged, move the issue to Done and close it.

 4. **Commit Messages**:
     - Include the issue key in the commit message.
-For example: `[ #1 ] Project Structure - Changes made`.
+For example: `[#1] Project Structure - Changes made`.

+5. **Merge and Pull Request Strategy**:
+    - **Creating a Pull Request**: When a feature or task is complete, create a pull request from the feature branch to the main branch.
+The pull request should include a description of the changes made and reference the related issue.
+    - **Reviewing a Pull Request**: Another team member should review the pull request.
+The reviewer should check the code for correctness, style, and adherence to project guidelines.
+    - **Merging a Pull Request**: Once the pull request is approved, it can be merged into the main branch.
+Use the "Squash and Merge" option to combine all commits from the feature branch into a single commit on the main branch.
+This helps keep the commit history clean and easy to follow.
+    - **Closing the Issue**: After the pull request is merged, close the related issue and move it to the Done phase on the project board.